MaayanLab/archs4py/README.md

 ### Download data file

 The data is stored in large H5 files which first need to be downloaded.
 There are separate files for `human` and `mouse` data.
+The Supported files are `gene counts` and `transcript counts`.

 ```python
 import archs4 as a4